Emergency management & evacuation policy template

 Emergency types

-Fire, medical emergencies, natural disasters and other critical events.
+Fire, medical emergencies, severe weather, security threats and other critical events.

 Evacuation procedures